 As PAs are a newer member of the clinical workforce GP tutors may not be aware of the structure of their training and which knowledge, skills and behaviours they will be able to put into practice during their placements in primary care.
 For this reason, we have listed below a guide to when the students will be specifically taught certain skills at the University and what we would expect them to be proficient in at the end of each term.

-Students will be expected to gain competencies in these clinical skills throughout all of
+Students will be expected to gain competencies in these clinical skills throughout all their placements including hospital placements and GP.